This accessibility statement applies to:

 Any new PDFs or Word documents we publish will meet accessibility standards.

 Preparation of this accessibility statement

-This statement was prepared on 19th October 2021.
+This statement was prepared on 19th October 2021 and last reviewed on 12 September 2022.
 It will be reviewed 6 monthly here-in after.

 We tested all pages through this system and will continue to test page samples periodically.